How To Make Sugar Water For Bees (With Ratio)

 In the food industry, sugar water refers to any artificially sweetened beverage.
 It can be made from sucrose or high fructose corn syrup.
 It may contain other ingredients such as artificial colors, flavors, preservatives, emulsifiers, stabilizers, thickeners, etc.

-Besides providing food, nectar provides honeybees with the energy they need to build comb.
-Since mother nature struggles with natural nectar, we take that business into our hands with sugar water.
+Besides providing food, nectar provides honeybees the energy they need to build a comb.
+Since mother nature struggles with natural nectar, we take that business into our own hands with sugar water.

 How to Make Sugar Water for Bees (With Ratio)

-Follow those simple stages to make the perfect sugar water for your bees which will help to fill the gap of natural nectar.
+Follow those simple stages to make the perfect sugar water for your bees, which will help fill the natural nectar gap.

 What You’ll Need